jacek-lewandowski/heap-analyzer/README.md

 after marking skipping all references from all AtomicReference instances HeapTraversalSummary[totalSize=444256, totalCount=8628, markedSize=0, markedCount=0]
 ```

-## Debugging references
+## Dumping references

-Another method is designed to debug references leading to the marked objects (referents of marked object).
+Another method is designed to dump references leading to the marked objects (referents of marked object).
 It also
 applies only to the live objects, reachable from heap roots.
 The references are printed in a tree-like structure to
 standard error stream.

-#### Example - debug references
+#### Example - dump references

 ```java
 byte[] array = new byte[10000];